 The Bank classifies financial assets by evaluating, among others, whether the asset is quoted or not in an active market.
 Included in the evaluation on whether a financial asset is quoted in an active market is the determination on whether quoted prices are readily and regularly available, and whether those prices represent actual and regularly occurring market transactions on an arm's length basis.
-If Management believes that there is no reference to market value, the said financial asset will be classified as "unquoted debt securities classified as loans".
+If Management believes that there is no reference to market value, the said financial asset will be classified as "financial assets at amortized cost".

-As of December 31, 2021, and 2020, the Bank's unquoted debt securities classified as loans amounted to P 2,577,852 (Note 8).
+As of December 31, 2022, and 2021, the Bank's financial assets at amortized cost amounted to P 2,469,873 and P 2,577,852, respectively (Note 8).